nautechsystems/nautilus_trader/README.md

 > https://www.jetbrains.com/pycharm/

-To run code or tests from the source code, first compile the C extensions for the package.
+To run code or tests from the source code, first compile the C extensions for the package:

-    $ python build.py
+    python build.py

 Please refer to the _Developer Guide_ in the documentation for further details.